foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/dynamic-configuration-file.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 In a production environment, you may have a fleet of devices.
 Configuring each device would be frustrating.
-FoundriesFactory® adds management capabilities to your product configuration.
+The FoundriesFactory™ Platform adds management capabilities to your product configuration.
 With Fioctl®, the configuration file is encrypted with the devices’ public key.

 When the device receives the encrypted file, ``fioconfig`` stores it to a persistent volume at ``/var/sota/config.encrypted``.